gzhelezo/cs330-fall2019/assign/assign03.md

 - [WebServer](WebServer.java) - in case you couldn't finish the initial code at class.

 ### Extra Credit
 - Rewrite your server so that it can accept multiple connections (this allows the server to serve arbitrary number of clients).
+Hint: start a separate thread for every new client
 - Append the thread name for each connection to the response headers.

 ### References